sinaghassemi/EnronSpamDetection/README.md

 | Logistic Regression 	|   97.34    	|  95.90   	|  98.91	|  97.38	|
 | LSTM 			|   98.16    	|  98.18   	|  98.15	|  98.17	|

 As can be seen from the results, the LSTM performs the best.
-It can be expected, since the bag of words is used for other methods, it discards the words order in the contents.
-However LSTM can extract the dependencies between the words as the sequences are provided in a ordered manner using word embedding.Next, ROC curves for different classifiers are shown in the following plot, note that for better illustration, the plot show top right corner of the curves:
+It can be expected since the bag of words that are used for other methods discards the order of the words in the contents.
+However, LSTM can extract the dependencies between the words as the sequences are provided in an ordered manner using word embedding.
+Next, ROC curves for different classifiers are shown in the following plot, note that for better illustration, the plot shows the top right corner of the curves:

 ![math](readMe/RoC.png)

-The decision tree and K-nearest neighbors classifier are not probabilistics methods meaning that the outcome of these classifiers are the labels not probability.
-However, in the decision tree the probability can be provided as the fration of samples in the leaf to all the samples of the same class.
-For the K-nearest neighbor, the probability can be computed measuring by the fraction of the nearest neighbor with the same class to all n-nearest neighbor.
+The decision tree and K-nearest neighbors classifier are not probabilistic methods meaning that the outcome of these classifiers is the labels, not a probability.
+However, in the decision tree, the probability can be provided as the fraction of samples in the leaf to all the samples of the same class.
+For the K-nearest neighbor, the probability can be computed measuring by the fraction of the nearest neighbor with the same class to all n-nearest neighbors.
 Hence, for decision tree and K-nearest neighbor, ROC curves are not present in all the ranges.
-Here, again LSTM provide better performance as for lower false positive rates it has higher true positive rate.
+Here, again LSTM provides better performance as for lower false-positive rates it has a higher true positive rate.